iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 The default configuration file is shown below::

     {
+        "doc_root": "html",
         "daemonize": false,
-        "doc_root": "html",
         "listen_on": "127.0.0.1:8080",
-        "log_config":
+        "threads": 1,
+        "remote_node": "127.0.0.1:2836",
+        "logger":
         {
+            "log_level": 2,
+            "flush_interval": 3,
+            "log_files": [],
             "dump_file": "qdb_error_dump.txt",
-            "flush_interval": 3,
-            "log_files": [  ],
-            "log_level": 2,
             "log_to_console": false,
             "log_to_syslog": false
-        },
-        "remote_node": "127.0.0.1:2836",
-        "threads": 1
         }
+    }

+.. describe:: doc_root

+    A string representing the relative or absolute path to the administration HTML files.

 .. describe:: daemonize

     A boolean value representing whether or not the qdb_httpd daemon should daemonize on launch.

-.. describe:: doc_root

-    A string representing the relative or absolute path to the administration HTML files.

 .. describe:: listen_on

     A string representing an address and port the web server should listen on.
 The string can be a host name or an IP address.
 Must have name or IP separated from port with a colon.

-.. describe:: log_config::dump_file

-    A string representing the relative or absolute path to the system error dump file.

-.. describe:: log_config::flush_interval
+.. describe:: threads

-    An integer representing how frequently qdb_httpd log messages should be flushed to the log locations, in seconds.
+    An integer representing the number of listening threads qdb_httpd should use.
+Higher numbers of threads may increase qdb_httpd performance.

-.. describe:: log_config::log_files
+.. describe:: remote_node

-    An array of strings representing the relative or absolute paths to the qdb_httpd log files.
+    A string representing an address and port where the server can find a QuasarDB daemon.
+The string can be a host name or an IP address.
+Must have name or IP separated from port with a colon.

-.. describe:: log_config::log_level
+.. describe:: logger::log_level

     An integer representing the verbosity of the log output.
 Acceptable values are::